mlatcl/old_internal/terms-of-service.md

 layout: page
 ---

-Please read these terms of service ("terms", "terms of service") carefully before using ml@cl website (the "service") operated by [name] ("us", 'we", "our").
+Please read these terms of service ("terms", "terms of service") carefully before using ml@cl website (the "service") operated by ML@CL ("us", 'we", "our").

 ## Conditions of Use

-We will provide their services to you, which are subject to the conditions stated below in this document.
+The services provided by this website are subject to the conditions stated below.
 Every time you visit this website, use its services or make a purchase, you accept the following conditions.
-This is why we urge you to read them carefully.
+We urge you to read them carefully.

 ## Privacy Policy